mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 ## What is product management?

-Before I answer what is product management, let me make it clear, what is not a product management?
+Before I answer what is product management, let me be clear, what is not a product management?
 It is not scrum management and neither project management.
 Scrum doesn't teach you how to develop just like a product owner course doesn't teach you how to be a product manager.

 Product management is an organizational function within a company dealing with new product development, business justification, planning, verification, forecasting, pricing, product launch, and marketing of a product or products at all stages of the product lifecycle.

 Product lifecycle management is the process of managing the entire lifecycle of a product from inception, through engineering, design, prototyping, manufacturing physical products, scaling software businesses, to service, maintenance and disposal of products or retiring old legacy software.

 However, every organization does product management differently depending on several factors.
 If you are a small startup, PM is perhaps led by a CEO or some other executive or even by product development team.
-Product management is a more structured discipline in mid-to-large organizations.
-Google is broadly known for their product management discipline.
+Product management is a structured discipline in mid-to-large organizations.

 Product management is about setting and driving a product vision for potential or existing users.
 A set of process or processes drives the product vision.
 Process defines the framework and discipline to accomplish the product vision.
 Every organization has a different process, but the following should be a starting point when defining a framework.